 At DisputeSoft, Aparna assists in drafting expert, rebuttal, and investigative reports…

-At DisputeSoft, Evan is an IT analyst responsible for analyzing source code in IP and s…
+At DisputeSoft, Evan is a Senior Consultant responsible for analyzing source code in IP…